hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 6. Keep workers as simple as possible.
 7. Dynamically choose next worker based on available resources for execution of next step.
 8. If resources of current system satisfies all current pipeline requirements do it right here in one place.
 Maybe in web site action without any queues and workers?
+9. Add basic support for cycles and other control flow operators

 As you can see I did not list here other problems and are going to start from a something simple and after that add new possibilities one by one.